alessandroargentieri/cdi-tomcat-webapp/README.md

 }
 ```

-where the custom annotations are defined as follows:
+where the custom annotations are defined as:

 ```java
 @Qualifier